 (Emitter Shape is different from the particle “shape” — also called “sprite” — which is the image used for each particle.)

 “Frames to Preload” sets the number of frames that the emitter will run before its first frame in the project, allowing it to have many particles visible at the start instead of starting from zero particles.
 Library emitters that take a while for their effects to evolve will usually have “Frames to Preload” set to a non-zero value.

-It has many of the same parameters as seen above, with some subtle differences.
+It has many of the same parameters as seen previously with the emitter selected, with some subtle differences.
 (As before we’ll skip the “Properties” group initially)

 First, the “Weight” and “Spin” parameters can go negative here.
 Particles with negative weight will rise, and particles with negative spin will rotate in the opposite direction.

 There are also “Variation” parameters here that can be used to produce a range of values.
 In this example the “Size” is 10.0 and the “Size Variation” is 7.0, which means that particles will be created with a size that is anywhere from 6.5 to 13.5.

 One thing to note: the values for size, velocity, etc. are relative and without units.
 So a “size” value of 10 does not mean 10 pixels; the only thing you can say for certain is that a particle with a size of “10” is twice as big as a particle with a size of “5”.
 Similarly, a “Life” value of 6 does not mean 6 frames or 6 seconds.

 The “Over Life” parameters — “Size Over Life” for instance — control the parameter over the life of the particle.
 They’re a bit different than normal parameters, so let’s take a look at them in more detail.